 - Funeral and burial expenses.

-For over 35 years, James P. Ginzkey has been a wrongful death attorney in Bloomington IL, representing families seeking legal recourse.
+For over 35 years, James P. Ginzkey has been a wrongful death lawyer in Bloomington IL, representing families seeking legal recourse.
 Jim Ginzkey has received several peer ratings, which serve as evidence of his high standing among other Illinois attorneys.
-Mr. Ginzkey is rated AV Preeminent* under Martindale-Hubbell's peer-review rating system.
-He has also been selected by his peers for Inclusion in the Leading Lawyers Network, a title available to no more than 5 percent of attorneys licensed to practice in Illinois.